Orexin: Orexin system dysfunction

 Orexin/hypocretin system dysfunction might be associated with a variety of disorders and medical conditions.

 Takotsubo syndrome

 Orexin/hypocretin system dysfunction has been proposed as a novel pathophysiological model of Takotsubo syndrome (acute failure syndrome).

 ESSENCE

-ESSENCE (Early Symptomatic Syndromes Eliciting Neurodevelopmental Clinical Examinations) is an umbrella term covering a wide range of neurodevelopmental disorders and difficulties (i.e. ADHD, developmental coordination disorder, autism spectrum disorder), as well as, ESSENCE-associated conditions (behavioural phenotype syndromes; some neurological conditions and disorders; and severe early-onset mental disorders).
+ESSENCE (Early Symptomatic Syndromes Eliciting Neurodevelopmental Clinical Examinations) is an umbrella term covering a wide range of neurodevelopmental disorders and difficulties (ADHD, developmental coordination disorder, autism spectrum disorder) as well as ESSENCE-associated conditions (behavioural phenotype syndromes, some neurological conditions and disorders, and severe early-onset mental disorders).
 Orexin/hypocretin system dysfunction might be associated with many symptoms in a variety of ESSENCE.

 Clinical uses

 The orexin/hypocretin system is the target of the insomnia medication suvorexant (Belsomra), which works by blocking both orexin receptors.
 Suvorexant has undergone three phase III trials and was approved in 2014 by the US Food and Drug Administration (FDA) after being denied approval the year before.
 The other FDA-approved orexin antagonists are lemborexant (Dayvigo) and daridorexant (Quviviq).

 In 2016, the University of Texas Health Science Center registered a clinical trial for the use of suvorexant for people with cocaine dependence.
 They plan to measure cue reactivity, anxiety and stress.

 In 2022, the European Medicines Agency authorized the use of daridorexant (Quviviq) for sleep initiation and maintenance disorders.